ArsenLeNaslov/odin-calculator/README.md

 - Animated UI: Space-themed visuals, glowing effects, and custom fonts for an engaging experience.
 - Background Music: Toggle ambient space music on/off with a floating button.
 - Accessible: Large buttons and clear display for easy use on all devices.
-- Attribution Footer: Credits for icons, background, and music, with links to original sources.
+- Attribution Footer: Credits for icons, background, and music, with links to sources.

   https://arsenlenaslov.github.io/odin-calculator/